hma02/cublasHgemm-P100/README.md

 # fp16-cublasHgemm-test
-A simple benchmarking code of the half-precision (float16) performance on Tesla P100 GPU (sm_60) based on cublasHgemm.
+A simple benchmarking code of the half-precision (float16) performance on Tesla P100 (sm_60) or V100 (sm_70) GPU based on cublasHgemm.

 ## Build and Run